-4.5.2 Durability Event (200 pts.)
+4.5.3 Durability Event (200 pts.)

 The Durability event is to encourage teams to focus on tractor performance in off-road environments and machine reliability.
-The team(s) with the fastest course completion within the allotted time and rules will receive the maximum of 200 points.
+The team(s) completing the highest number of laps within the allotted time and rules will receive the maximum of 200 points.